neurosim/MLP_NeuroSim_V3.0/README.md

 For the usage of this tool, please refer to the manual.

+Updates on Jan.
+20th, 2020:
+1. In sub-array, use linear-region transistor in MUX, Switch Matrix and across-transistor in array.
+2. Calibrate FinFET technology library (<20nm)

 ## References related to this tool
 1. P.-Y. Chen, S. Yu, "Technological benchmark of analog synaptic devices for neuro-inspired architectures," IEEE Design & Test, 2019.
 2. P.-Y. Chen, X. Peng, S. Yu, “NeuroSim: A circuit-level macro model for benchmarking neuro-inspired architectures in online learning,” IEEE Trans.
 CAD,vol. 37, no. 12, pp. 3067-3080, 2018.